 “Corn has conquered the world, and much of the world’s processed food is just a clever rearrangement of corn.”

 In this excellent documentary, we follow two best friends who just finished college and who decide to go out to Iowa and grow an acre of corn to learn about the process by which corn enters our diets in huge quantities.

-This is an interesting documentary that’s also very funny.
-When Tom Naughton saw Morgan Spurlock’s Super Size Me, he saw a lot of problems in the logic and results behind his experiment where he ate nothing but McDonald’s for a month and got sick and fat.
-Naughton wanted to show that Spurlock is full of bologna and that it’s very possible to lose weight by eating at McDonald’s, as long as you make the right choices.
-You might have guessed it, the right choices are not low fat salads, but low carb choices without the soft drinks.
+Naughton wanted to show that Spurlock is “full of bologna” and that it’s very possible to lose weight by eating at McDonald’s, as long as you make the right choices.
+You might have guessed it – the right choices are not low fat salads, but low carb choices without the soft drinks.

 Drs.
-Al Sears, Mary Eades and Micheal Eades are interviewed about how the low fat bias of our society is killing us and why the negative ideas about cholesterol and saturated fat are a bunch of dirty lies.
-Naughton even goes on a healthier diet at the end of the movie where he eats lots of animal fat, meat, bacon, cheese, eggs and vegetables and sees great results.
-Interesting to see those concepts brought to the mainstream in the form of a documentary.
+Al Sears, Mary Eades and Micheal Eades talk about how the low fat bias of our society is killing us and why the negative ideas about cholesterol and saturated fat are outdated misconceptions at best.
+Naughton even goes on a healthier diet where he eats lots of animal fat, meat, bacon, cheese, eggs and vegetables, and sees great results.